-To qualify for the USC Division of Biokinesiology and Physical Therapy’s neurologic residency, you must be a graduate of an APTA-accredited program in physical therapy and eligible for licensure as a physical therapist in California.
+To qualify for the USC/RLANRC neurologic residency program, you must be a graduate of an APTA-accredited program in physical therapy and eligible for licensure as a physical therapist in California.
 You must also provide proof of current CPR certification.

 In residency candidates, we are looking for leadership potential; a desire to advance clinical knowledge, skills and abilities; demonstrated clinical aptitude; strong communication skills; and initiative and responsibility.

-One-year residency tuition for didactic coursework is $2,600, paid to the Neoconsortium.
-Administration fees are $2,500, paid to USC Biokinesiology and Physical Therapy.
-Rancho Los Amigos National Rehabilitation Center charges an additional administrative fee.
-Administrative fees for USC clinical sites will be covered by the sites.
+One-year residency tuition for didactic coursework is $2,700, paid to the Neoconsortium.
+An administration fee of $2,500, paid to the USC Division Biokinesiology and Physical Therapy is required of residents completing practice at Rancho Los Amigos National Rehabilitation Center.
+The administrative fee for residents completing clinical practice at USC clinical sites will be covered by USC Physical Therapy.

-Residents are paid for 20–35 hours of clinical time, varying each semester and by site.
+Residents are paid for 25–40 hours of clinical time, varying each semester and by site.
 You will also receive pay for hours served as a teaching assistant in physical therapy courses at USC.
-Four hours per week of mentored physical therapy patient care and four hours per week of physician mentoring are not paid.
+Four hours per week of physician mentoring are not paid.

 You will be responsible for your living expenses and transportation to clinical facilities.
-Because of limited public transportation in Los Angeles, a car may be necessary.
+Because of limited public transportation in Los Angeles, a car is necessary.
 Upon request, we can provide suggestions for where and how to find housing.
-You will also be responsible for purchase of personal tablets or laptops, textbooks, scrubs and supplies.
+You will also be responsible for purchase of personal tablets or laptops, scrubs and supplies.